mousepawmedia/devdocs/network/source/serverconfig/linode.rst

 After each domain or email address, we include the argument :code:`REJECT`, optionally followed by a comment or description thereof.

-..
-NOTE:: The first pair is only on this list for *testing* purposes.
+..  note:: The first pair is only on this list for *testing* purposes.
 Be
     sure to unblock guerrillamail.com when we're done!

 Save and close the file, and run...